greyhoundforty/ibmcloud-terraform-vpc-template-repo/README.md

 ## pre-commit hooks:

  - terraform_fmt: Syntax checking for Terraform
- - detect_secrets: Ensure we don't commit anything sensitive
+ - detect-secrets: Ensure we don't commit anything sensitive
  - terraform_docs: Generate a INFO.md for the Terraform resources

-## detect secrets:
+## detect-secrets:

-To add new Secrets to the existing Baseline, run the following command:
+To add new secrets to the existing baseline, run the following command:

 ```shell
 $ detect-secrets scan --baseline .secrets.baseline